 LAFP Office Location

 Louisiana Film Prize Office

 401 Market Street, Suite 860, Shreveport, LA 71101

 Complete Official Rules – Please Read This!

-Louisiana Film Prize is a short film competition, open to independent filmmakers of any nationality which register and shoot a short film in the approved shooting zone (including Caddo, Bossier, Webster, DeSoto, Bienville, Claiborne and/or Red River Parishes in Louisiana) during the approved shooting window (January X-July X).
+Louisiana Film Prize is a short film competition, open to independent filmmakers of any nationality which register and shoot a short film in the approved shooting zone (including Caddo, Bossier, Webster, DeSoto, Bienville, Claiborne, Red River, and/or Natchitoches Parishes in Louisiana) during the approved shooting window (November 8, 2016 – July 11, 2017).
 Works will be considered for competition only if they have a total running time of no less than 5 minutes and no more than 15 minutes including all titles and credits.
 Credits may be no longer than 30 seconds.
 The festival committee reserves the right to determine the eligibility of any project.
 Only live-action, narrative films are eligible (all genres).
-For the Louisiana Film Prize 2015, documentary and animation will not be accepted.
+For the Louisiana Film Prize 2017, documentary and animation will not be accepted.

 Registering a Film

 You must register before you begin filming and receive a confirmation/welcome email from the Film Prize staff in order to begin.
 Filmmakers wishing to participate must submit a completed application form (http://lafilmprize.com/register) along with the registration fee of $50.
 Submission fee is non-refundable and non-transferable.
 Films may change their names later if they so choose.
 If a film is disbanded or not completed, a refund or transfer of application fees will not be permitted – a new registration form and fee must accompany the new director and film.

 All qualified entries must be independently produced and financed.
 Films produced, financed or developed by a film or television studio are ineligible for competition.